-Control engineering is academic discipline for analysis and design of system behavior, then it has a fundamental role in controlled systems, for example, airplanes, cameras, computers, hard disks, trains, elevators, and so on.
-When we design control systems on a computer, the real system will behave in a different manner than the one designed, because some real movements can not be rigorously reproduced.
-In order to solve this issue, information on the worst case deviation is useful.
-However, it is known that the problem is very difficult to be solved within a practical computational time.
-We therefore try to find an approximate solution with theoretical guarantee instead of the exact solution.
-This leads to algorithms which stop in reasonable time.
+Control engineering is an academic discipline for the analysis and design of system behavior based on mathematical models.
+It applies to many mechanical and electrical systems such as airplanes, computers, hard disks, trains, elevators, and so on.
+Notice that the mathematical model is not exact.
+That is, there is different behavior between the system and its mathematical model.
+To deal with its uncertainty, information on the worst-case performance is helpful.
+However, it is well known that we cannot evaluate it within a reasonable computational time.
+We, therefore, try to find an approximate solution with a theoretical guarantee.
+Its approximation leads to algorithms that stop within a reasonable computational time.
 The key idea is to employ random samples in the algorithms.
-Also, we provide quantitative evaluation about the degree of loss of accuracy.
+Also, we provide a quantitative evaluation of the degree of loss of accuracy.

 - 2009 Ph.
 D. (Engineering) Kobe University